isorna/dropcommander/docs/es/dzc/rules/scenery.md

 Battlefields of the future are hardly ever featureless wastelands, and normally include various kinds of scenery which can strongly affect the game.
 Dropzone Commander is best played on a table with plenty of scenery, which almost always makes a game more interesting, tactical and varied.
 There are hundreds of different types of scenery in a game, all of which follow certain rules.
 Simply agree with your opponent at the start of the game what rules each scenery piece uses.

-### Passable
+## Passable

-_A broadly horizontal space such as streets, fields, or snow to name a few._ Small contours also fall into this category.
+_A broadly horizontal space such as streets, fields, or snow to name a few_.
+Small contours also fall into this category.
 Passable scenery has no special rules associated with it.
 Most of a board is passable scenery.

-### Impassable
+## Impassable

-_Solid walls, massive piles of rubble, or lakes._ Steep contours also fall into this category.
+_Solid walls, massive piles of rubble, or lakes_.
+Steep contours also fall into this category.
 Impassable scenery cannot be moved through unless specified.

-### Exceptional
+## Exceptional

-_Uninterrupted ground, made for fast travel such as roads and highways._ Vehicles without the Skimmer special rule spending their entire move action on Exceptional scenery gain +2" to their MV value.
+_Uninterrupted ground, made for fast travel such as roads and highways_.
+Vehicles without the Skimmer special rule spending their entire move action on Exceptional scenery gain +2" to their MV value.

-### Tough
+## Tough

-_Tough scenery could be particularly rocky ground, fences, or dense foliage._ Any move through Tough scenery costs 2" of MV for every 1" of it crossed.
+_Tough scenery could be particularly rocky ground, fences, or dense foliage_.
+Any move through Tough scenery costs 2" of MV for every 1" of it crossed.

-### Solid
+## Solid

-_Cliffs, buildings, or particularly advanced force fields._ This scenery cannot have 27line of sight drawn through it, whether a physical line of sight can be drawn or not.
+_Cliffs, buildings, or particularly advanced force fields_.
+This scenery cannot have 27line of sight drawn through it, whether a physical line of sight can be drawn or not.
 For example, a building with open windows can technically have line of sight drawn through it, but it is classed as Solid, so cannot.

-### Soft Cover
+## Soft Cover

-_Tall fields, chain link fences, or even more esoteric sources like artificial light dampeners._ Infantry targets in or within 1" of Soft Cover impart a +2 penalty to Accuracy rolls on weapons firing at them, providing the Soft Cover is between them and the shooter.
+_Tall fields, chain link fences, or even more esoteric sources like artificial light dampeners_.
+Infantry targets in or within 1" of Soft Cover impart a +2 penalty to Accuracy rolls on weapons firing at them, providing the Soft Cover is between them and the shooter.

-### Body Cover
+## Body Cover

-_Barricades, walls, or small piles of rubble._ Infantry targets in or within 1" of Body Cover impart a +1 penalty to damage rolls on weapons firing at them, providing the Body Cover is between them and the shooter.
+_Barricades, walls, or small piles of rubble_.
+Infantry targets in or within 1" of Body Cover impart a +1 penalty to damage rolls on weapons firing at them, providing the Body Cover is between them and the shooter.
 Body Cover cannot be used against CQ weapons.

-### Destructible
+## Destructible

-_Buildings, forests, or barricades._ Scenery pieces with this rule have Armour and Damage Points and can be destroyed.
+_Buildings, forests, or barricades_.
+Scenery pieces with this rule have Armour and Damage Points and can be destroyed.
 Although most scenery could fall into this category, it s simpler to let mostly Garrisons be Destructible.

 The Armour and Damage Points of a Destructible scenery piece can vary a lot, but for ease of play, several types are included in the Features section on page 40.
 When shooting at a Destructible scenery piece, weapons **hit on a 2+ before Accuracy modifiers** (for example disembarking and then shooting would hit on a 4+).
 Scenery cannot be Hull Down.

-**If a weapon scores a Critical on a Destructible scenery piece, it only loses 1 Damage Point.** However, it also receives a **Collateral Damage token.** It s easiest to use a dice to keep track of Collateral Damage toekns.
+**If a weapon scores a Critical on a Destructible scenery piece, it only loses 1 Damage Point**.
+However, it also receives a **Collateral Damage token**.
+It s easiest to use a dice to keep track of Collateral Damage toekns.
 See Collateral Damage on page 39 for rules on resolving Collateral Damage.

-**When a Destructible piece of scenery with 10 or more starting Damage Points is destroyed, roll 1D3.** Any units within that many inches (measured from the edges of the scenery piece) take that many automatic hits with an **Energy value equal to the scenery piece s Armour.** Body Cover may not be used against these hits.
+**When a Destructible piece of scenery with 10 or more starting Damage Points is destroyed, roll 1D3**.
+Any units within that many inches (measured from the edges of the scenery piece) take that many automatic hits with an **Energy value equal to the scenery piece s Armour**.
+Body Cover may not be used against these hits.

-**Each unit inside a Garrison that is destroyed instead takes 2D3 hits.** Roll once and apply the result to each unit inside. **If an Objective that isn't being carried (see Objectives for details) is in a Garrison that is destroyed, the Objective is removed from the game.**
+**Each unit inside a Garrison that is destroyed instead takes 2D3 hits**.
+Roll once and apply the result to each unit inside. **If an Objective that isn't being carried (see Objectives for details) is in a Garrison that is destroyed, the Objective is removed from the game**.

 After resolving the damage, remove the scenery piece from the game and replace it with a flat piece of Tough scenery no bigger than the original size.
 Any piece with 9 or less starting Damage Points is simply removed.

-### Garrison
+## Garrison

-_Bunkers, skyscrapers, or forests._
+_Bunkers, skyscrapers, or forests_.

 These scenery pieces can be garrisoned by any Infantry unit.
 More detailed rules for garrisons can be found on the following pages.

-### Flammable
+## Flammable

-_Forests, grass fields, or gas plants._
+_Forests, grass fields, or gas plants_.

-**This scenery piece resolves its Collateral Damage at Energy 2.**
+**This scenery piece resolves its Collateral Damage at Energy 2**.

 Additionally, if this scenery piece or a unit inside this scenery piece is targeted by a **weapon with the Flame special rule,** the scenery piece receives an additional Collateral Damage token.